A Deep Dive Into Branding

 Print Revolution

-Gutenberg’s invention of letterpress printing in 1454 significantly changed mass communication.
-It made it possible to produce printed matter for the first time.
+Gutenberg’s invention of letterpress printing in 1,454 significantly changed mass communication.
+It made it possible to print text for the first time.

 Industrial Revolution and Visual Branding

-During the Industrial Revolution in the 18th and 19th centuries, branding had to adapt.
-With mass production and increasing competition, companies had to find ways to stand out from the crowd and appeal to a wider audience.
-It was at this time that the foundation for modern branding was laid.
+With mass production and increasing competition, companies had to find ways to stand out and appeal to a broader audience.
+It was during this time that the foundation for modern branding was laid.

 Iconic logos, such as the AEG logo by Peter Behrens, were created during this time.